The Language of the Qurʾān in the Month of the Qurʾān

 This Muqaddimah functions as a synoptic introduction to the science of morphology, establishing its core concepts before detailed study begins.

-In this course, we offer a guided study of this Muqaddimah through a traditional scholarly commentary, delivered over four sessions during the coming month of Ramadan.
+In this Ramadan course, we offer a guided study of this Muqaddimah through a traditional scholarly commentary, delivered over four live sessions.

 Muqaddimah (Introductory Treatise) → Mīzān al-Ṣarf → Ṣarf (Morphology) → Naḥw (Syntax) → Qurʾānic Arabic